Spring Garden Revival

 Glenview Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Glenview’s wetlands, streams, and conservation areas are subject to oversight by the local Environmental Commission.
-Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District lands or local wetlands, may require permits and must follow buffer zone regulations.
-Seasonal restrictions are in place to protect wildlife, particularly during the spring nesting season (April-May), when ground-nesting birds are active.
+Dethatching near Glenview’s wetlands, streams, and conservation lands requires careful coordination with the local Environment & Natural Resources Commission.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
+Seasonal restrictions are in place to protect wildlife, especially during the spring nesting season (April-May), when ground-nesting birds are active.
 Visual surveys for wildlife are recommended before starting work.
-Erosion control measures are critical in these areas, especially on clay soils prone to severe erosion when bare.
-Best practices include immediate overseeding, use of erosion control blankets on slopes, and strict adherence to permit requirements.
-For guidance on environmental compliance and permit coordination, contact:
+Erosion control is critical on clay soils, which are highly susceptible to sediment runoff when bare.
+Best practices include immediate overseeding or mulching, and the use of erosion control blankets on slopes.
+For guidance on environmental compliance and permit requirements, contact:

 Environment & Natural Resources Commission